In this section

 About ISQ

-Queensland independent schools, sometimes referred colloquially in the community as private schools, are not-for-profit education institutions that are as diverse as the students they educate and the communities they serve.
+Queensland independent schools are not-for-profit education institutions that are as diverse as the students they educate and the communities they serve.

 Independent Schools Queensland (ISQ) is a not-for-profit peak body, dedicated to championing independent schools across the state.